THURSDAY, OCT. 5, 2017 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include Chris Harkins of Raymond James, J. Mark & Christy Davis, UCA College of Fine Arts & Communication, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

-Twelve-show packages for new subscribers will go on sale to the general public via Metrotix.com (or by calling 800-293-5949) on May 12, followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $22 (General Admission), $28 (Reserved), and $30 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $22 (General Admission), $28 (Reserved), and $30 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.

 Parker Millsap didn’t know not to sing like this.
 Listening to old albums as a kid alone in his room, he didn’t realize howling like a Delta blues ghost readying the world for rock-and-roll isn’t how skinny white boy from Purcell, Oklahoma usually sounds.